×

 Lean protein

-Chicken breast: Chicken breast, skinless and boneless is a lean protein source that can be cooked in many ways.
+PoultryChicken breastChicken breast, skinless and boneless, is a lean protein source that can be cooked in many ways.

-Salmon: Though it is an oily fish, salmon also contains heart-friendly omega -3 fatty acids in addition to protein.
+FishSalmon and TunaThough it is an oily fish, salmon also contains heart-friendly omega-3 fatty acids in addition to protein.

-Tuna: Canned tuna and fresh tuna steaks provide lean protein.
+Canned tuna and fresh tuna steaks provide lean protein.

-Turkey: A versatile and lean protein option is turkey ground or breast.
+Lean MeatsTurkey and Lean cuts of beefA versatile and lean protein option is turkey ground or breast.

-Beans: Black beans, kidney beans and chickpeas contain a lot of protein that comes from plants.
+Plant-based proteinBeansBlack beans, kidney beans and chickpeas contain a lot of protein that comes from plants.

-When to see a Hematologist?
+When to See a Hematologist?

-In case of thrombocytopenia, prompt treatment is crucial to avoid severe complications.
+In the case of thrombocytopenia, prompt treatment is crucial to avoid severe complications.
 You should seek medical attention immediately if you experience

 • Excessive bleeding